Nine First Date Rules That May Surprise You

 A therapist can help you work through issues affecting your self-esteem and teach tools for more effective dating, including offering advice, online dating encouragement, and communication techniques.
 By evaluating consistent pitfalls and going over your fears and concerns with a mental health professional, you may be able to determine the source of any struggles you may be facing and work through any baggage that weighs you down.

 Regain.us provides affordable, expert advice online (dating or otherwise) to help get to the root of your relationship woes and develop healthy tools to improve your mental health and relationships.
 Regain users can schedule sessions with their online therapist at convenient times, and even text them directly (like in the moments before meeting a first date!)
-There is also no need to travel to an in-person therapist’s office when you use Regain – you can speak one-on-one with your counselor from any location with a secure internet connection.
+There is also no need to travel to an in-person therapist’s office when you use Regain – you can speak one-on-one with your counselor from any location with a stable internet connection.

 Multiple studies reveal how online therapy is beneficial for people whose mental health conditions may be interfering with their overall happiness in life and within relationships.
 After all, low self-esteem has been associated with health problems like anxiety and depression.
 In one recent study, participants diagnosed with either anxiety or depression went through an online therapist-guided intervention based on cognitive behavioral therapy (CBT).
 CBT is a kind of talk therapy that counselors employ to help people reframe negative thought processes into positive ones.
 After the intervention concluded, participants showed robust reductions in symptoms of anxiety and depression.